kyma-project/istio/README.md

 ## Documentation

-To learn how to use the Istio module, see the [user](./docs/user) directory.
+To learn how to use the Istio module, read the documentation in the [user](./docs/user) directory.

-If you want to contribute to the project, see the [contributor](./docs/contributor/) directory.
-It contains documentation and guidelines specifically designed for developers.
+If you are interested in the detailed documentation of the module's design and technical details, check the [contributor](./docs/contributor/) directory.

 ## Contributing